Mass-like invariants for asymptotically hyperbolic metrics

 \subsection{Linear masses at infinity}

-We now come to the main definition of this article.
+We now come to the central definition of this article.

 \begin{definition} Let $V$ be a finite dimensional representation of the group $O_\uparrow(n, 1)$.
-A \emph{linear mass at infinity} for the set of asymptotically hyperbolic metrics of order $k$ is a map $\Phi: G_k \to V$ such that: \begin{enumerate} \item $\Phi(b) = 0$. \item For any $g \in G_k$ and any $\Psi \in I^k(g)$ it holds that
+A \emph{linear mass at infinity} for the set of asymptotically hyperbolic metrics of order $k$ is a map $\Phi: G_k \to V$ satisfying the following properties. \begin{enumerate} \item $\Phi(b) = 0$. \item For any $g \in G_k$ and any $\Psi \in I^k(g)$ it holds that

 That is, $\Phi$ is an intertwining map. \item There exists $l \geq k$ such that $\Phi$ factors through $T^l_k$,

 where $\widetilde{\Pi}^l_k$ denotes the composition $\Pi^l_k \circ \Theta_*$, and $\Theta_*$ is (with abuse of notation) the map which takes an element $g \in G_k$ to the unique transverse element $\Theta_* g \in G^T_k$ where $\Theta \in I^{k+1}_0$. \item The affine map $\phi$ is continuous. \end{enumerate} \end{definition}